Master of Finance Series

 Day3 (11 February 2021): Third-parties, Subcontrators and other direct costs in H2020 and Horizon Europe

-Helps you to understand the difference between third-parties and subcontractors, introducing the concept of the Linked Third Parties, and explains one-by-one the other direct cost reporting protocols.
+Helps you to discover the difference between third-parties and subcontractors, introducing the concept of the Linked Third Parties, and reveals one-by-one the other direct cost reporting protocols.

 - Third party articles – why, there are more than one?